Lisp #1: HAS-NUMBER-P (Wilensky 8.7)

 Common Lisp has a nice special form for building strings, called with-output-to-string.
 The with-collector macro adds similar functionality to list building.

-This evaluates the expressions with fn-name bound temporarily to a function that, given zero or more arguments, adds them to the end of the list in accumulator . fn-name returns the new value of the list.
+This evaluates the expressions with the fn-name's bound temporarily to functions that, given zero or more arguments, adds them to an internal list, and return the new list.
 The value of the last expression is returned.

 Lisp #10: Tokenizer

 Some of the clumsiest code written is code to process strings, for example, to look for certain patterns, or even just to split a string up using some character or string as a delimiter.
 The clumsiness is caused by the need to manage several variables in parallel, such as the starting and end points for matching.

 One solution is to use a regular expression library.
 This is the right way to go if you're doing repeated and/or complicated string processing.
 But a regular expression library is a big hammer if all you want to do is something simple, like split a string up into parts.

 Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems. [source: it's complicated].